DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 Click **Save** and the applicable Setup will be displayed as per Connection type selected

+> Note: If **Import error path** is not setup/incorrect, the file will be deleted from the import path and not archived.
+The import file can be attached to the created D365 bank statement(s), by setting a type on **Financial utilities parameter**'s **File attachment document type**.

 ### FTP

 Field         | Description                         | Example or Options